 These are the best lakes in South Carolina.

 The Best Lakes in South Carolina

-Take a day’s float in Lake Murray.
+Take a day’s float in Lake Murray, not far from Columbia, and one of the best lakes in South Carolina.
 The calm waters are ideal for setting sail, and dozens of marinas make put-ins easier.
 The lake was once the world’s largest dam, and a thriving recreation scene has naturally developed alongside the hydroelectric power providing waters.

 Nowadays, the lake consists of 500 miles ripe for exploration, enough beauty to establish the lake as the jewel of South Carolina.

 Once you’ve had your fill of boating, drop anchor on the Dreher Island State Recreation Area for a pristine picnic lunch.
 There are several camping options along the lake, as well as Airbnbs and cottages so that you can stick around well after sunset.

 Lake Greenwood belongs to Greenwood County, and the folks in that county have been looking after this lake to build a thriving fishing community.
 Locals gravitate around Ware Shoals, and are always happy to show around visitors.

 Greenwood consists of 11,000 acres of bass and crappie fishing.
 Fishers come right to the banks of Lake Greenwood State Park to try their luck.

 Every March, Crappie Masters flock to Lake Greenwood to compete in the Crappie Masters South Carolina State fishing championship.
 Thirty boats compete for the biggest catch.